peter88213/aeon2yw/README.md

 # aeon2yw
-Synchronize yWriter and Aeon Timeline 2.
+Synchronize Aeon Timeline 2 and yWriter.

 For more information, see the [project homepage](https://peter88213.github.io/aeon2yw) with description and download instructions.